notsul/smart-campus-api/README.md

 3. Ensure Apache Tomcat 9 is configured as the server in NetBeans.

-4. Right-click the project and select **Clean and Build** (this will download all required dependencies using Maven).
+4. Right-click the project and select 'Clean and Build' (this will download all required dependencies using Maven).

-5. Right-click the project again and select **Run**.
+5. Right-click the project again and select 'Run'.

 6. NetBeans will build the project, deploy it to Tomcat, and start the server.